baby scan and gender disappointment,

 When to Get Extra Help

-If months go by and you still feel stuck, struggle to bond, or are weighed down by guilt or shame, it’s time to reach out.
+If months go by and you don’t bond, or are weighed down by guilt or shame, it’s time to reach out.

 You could be showing early signs of postnatal depression or postpartum anxiety – both are really common, and I’ve been there too.
 (You can read my PPD story in this post.)

-Even if that’s not the case, simply talking about your feelings can make a HUGE difference and help prevent things from getting worse later.
+Even if that’s not the case, talking about your feelings can make a HUGE difference.

 There you go!